omeka/omeka-s-enduser/docs/modules/scripto.md

 The main work area has two tabs: one for Media and one with the Omkea item metadata.

+### Media tab
-On the **Media** tab, there is a table with all the media in an item.
+On the Media tab, there is a table with all the media in an item.
 Users transcribe media by media, so Scripto allows you to review on the media level.

 The table includes: